 Option 2b: LDNSR receives UL DNS query determines the L-DNS address but cannot send traffic to the L-DNS directly.
 This is further described in clause 6.22.2.

+For the above options, SMF maps user location into DNAI/Local PSA for the Application Traffic.
+That may reuse existing information defined in Release 16:

+- Information of the topology of UPFs and N6 accesses to the DNs.

+- Application Layer information received via AF influence on routing API.

+- PDU Session information, e.g. any PDU Session Local PSA.

+And then, depending on the option, SMF provides to LDNSR either a L-DNS (options 2a&b) or ECS (option 1) related to the selected DNAI/Local PSA.

-For above options, the SMF is notified by the LDNSR when conditions on the DNS response are met.
+For above options, the SMF is informed by the LDNSR when conditions on the DNS response are met.
 These conditions are set by the SMF.
-Upon such notifications the SMF triggers UL CL/L-PSA insertion.
-In order to support different scenarios, LDNSR may be requested to notify SMF based on, EAS IP address in DNS response or ECS presence in DNS response and/or FQDN.
+Upon such information the SMF triggers UL CL/L-PSA insertion.
+In order to support different scenarios, LDNSR may inform SMF based on, EAS IP address in DNS response and/or FQDN.